 How do you balance pushing boundaries creatively and delivering what your client wants or audience wants to see?

-There’s this great quote by Caitlin Thomas that says, “There is nothing harder for an artist than to retain his artistic integrity in the tomb of success.
-A tomb, nevertheless, which nearly every artist: whether he admits it or not, naturally wants to get into.”
-Good artists care a lot more about creative freedom than they do about money.
+There’s this great quote by Caitlin Thomas: “There is nothing harder for an artist than to retain his artistic integrity in the tomb of success.
+A tomb, nevertheless, which nearly every artist, whether he admits it or not, naturally wants to get into.”
+Good artists care more about creative freedom than money.
 Good artists care more about what they think than what their audience wants them to think.
-I’m a good artist sometimes, but I’m still learning.
+I get it right sometimes, but I’m still learning.
 It’s great when an artist, an audience, and a client all align.
-That said, if at least one of those parties isn’t getting challenged now and then it’s generally a sign it’s time to push the boundaries a bit further.
+That said, if at least one of those parties isn’t challenged, it’s usually a sign that it’s time to push things a bit further.

 What is the most challenging aspect of being a filmmaker/creative?

-I have a hard time separating myself from my work.
-I don’t want my videos to be too much of a personality.
-I strive to be a well-rounded person with good boundaries, but boundaries are hard when you love something.
-I want to be a son, a brother, a friend, and a community member first and an artist second.
-I’m guilty of shuffling those priorities, but I’m a work in progress.
+I don’t want my videos to have too much of a personality.
+I strive to be a well-rounded person with good boundaries—but boundaries are hard when you love something.
+I want to be a son, a brother, a friend, and a community member first, and an artist second.

 What are some of your favorite projects you’ve worked on?